 If you want to tinker on your own, work on lifestyle habits that affect how hydrated your body is including diet, exercise, and lessening alcohol consumption.
 A healthy, balanced diet with the right amount (and kinds) of salt and regular exercise are key.
 And, because alcohol is a diuretic that also suppresses vasopressin, consider drinking less.
 Skip that second glass of eggnog, and grab a water with a twist instead.
 You can be festive on occasion and still sleep well, but moderation is the key.

 How to Have a Healthy Holiday Season

-As a medical professional, award-winning plastic surgeon, and health-based author, Dr. Gregory Buford is continually exploring ways to help his patients maximize their health and live vibrantly.
+As a medical professional, award-winning plastic surgeon, and health-based author, Gregory A. Buford, MD, FACS, PCEO is continually exploring ways to help his patients maximize their health and live vibrantly.

 To learn more about the best ways to take care of your body after medical procedures, Dr. Buford wrote Eat, Drink, Heal: The Art and Science of Surgical Nutrition.
 This labor of love demonstrates the ways in which nutritional decisions and lifestyle affect your healing response.
 Contact us today to learn more.